mistakes-consortium/vlc-irc-rc/README.md

 * Download the latest VLC sources (http://www.videolan.org/vlc/download-sources.html) and install its build dependenices

-* Extract and build vlc (./configure && ./compile)
+* Extract vlc and run ./configure

 * Copy src/ircrc.c to modules/control/ in the vlc source directory